mindee/doctr/docs/source/models.rst

 *Disclaimer: both FUNSD subsets combine have 30595 word-level crops which might not be representative enough of the model capabilities*

-FPS (Frames per second) is computed this way: we instantiate the model, we feed the model with 100 random tensors of shapes [1, 32, 128, 3] as a warm-up.
-Then, we measure the average speed of the model on 1000 batches of 1 frame (random tensors of shapes [1, 32, 128, 3]).
+FPS (Frames per second) is computed this way: we instantiate the model, we feed the model with 100 random tensors of shape [1, 32, 128, 3] as a warm-up.
+Then, we measure the average speed of the model on 1000 batches of 1 frame (random tensors of shape [1, 32, 128, 3]).
+We used a c5.x12large from AWS instances (CPU Xeon Platinum 8275L) to perform experiments.

 Pre-processing for recognition
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^